lturnerbio/TURNER_Scripting_Project/README.md

 The main things you need to manipulate within this config file are: Input file, Run name, out_path, and mode.
 All other variables can be left with the ``;`` in front so the script will ignore them.
 For input file give the path to the file you want to run through BUSCO.
 For run name, or ``out``, simply provide the name of the directory you would like your output to be named.
 My filename is something to the tune of "BUSCO_v4.1.2_22feb21".
 I.e., you have the software that was run, the version it ran on, and the date it was run.
 THIS NEEDS TO BE CHANGED FOR EACH RUN OF BUSCO.
 Out_path is just that, give the path to where you want your output directory to be located.
 Mode is important.
 This is where you specify if your data is for a genome, transcriptome, or proteome.
 For this analysis I have setmy config file to transcriptome.

+BUSCO creates a summary text file in your output directory that will tell you how how "complete" your assembled transcriptome is.

 # References

 Andrews, S. (2010).
 FastQC:  A Quality Control Tool for High Throughput Sequence Data [Online].
 Available online at: http://www.bioinformatics.babraham.ac.uk/projects/fastqc/